goodcodeus/website-starter/README.md

-# website-starter
+# Website Starter
-🚀 CMS Starter Repo
+This is a website starter package which includes Next, Framer Motion, Tailwind.